dccuchile/wefe/doc/user_guide.rst

 >>>                                      queries_set_name='Ethnicity Queries')

-To create the ranking we'll use the :code:`create_ranking` function.
+To create the ranking we use the :code:`create_ranking` function.
 This function takes all the DataFrames containing the calculated scores and uses the last column to create the ranking.
 It assumes that the scores are already aggregated.